Tunisia opposition threatens more anti-government protest

 "They have announced a power struggle with the opposition," he said.
 "We will only accept the dissolution of the government.
 We will step up pressure around the country and launch a campaign to make the Islamists leave office."

-Sami Tahri, deputy secretary general of the Tunisian General Labour Union (UGTT) federation, said Ghannouchi's position was "a step backwards that goes against the will of a large part of the people".
+Sami Tahri, deputy secretary general of the Tunisian General Labor Union (UGTT) federation, said Ghannouchi's position was "a step backwards that goes against the will of a large part of the people".

 Ghannouchi's declaration effectively ended three weeks of crisis discussions in which Ennahda seemed to be edging towards a deal with the opposition.
 Even his deputy party leader Hamadi Jebali backed the call for a non-party government on Wednesday.